apache/bookkeeper/site/bps/BP-26-move-distributedlog-core-library.md

 This proposal will *NOT* move other service components like "distributedlog-proxy".

+The steps to make this change are described as following:

-- those modules will be moved under `stream/distributedlog` directory at apache bookkeeper repo.
+- the proposed modules (`distributedlog-core` and `distributedlog-io/dlfs`) will be moved under `stream/distributedlog` directory at apache bookkeeper repo.
 - a new "stream" profile will be added to the root `pom.xml` file.
 The distributedlog module will only be build when "-Pstream" is specified in the maven build command.
 This allows users who only use ledger api skip building distributedlog module.
 - the distributedlog api, javadoc api and some tutorials will be integrated with current bookkeeper website to provide integrated experiences